squirrelphp/queries/README.md

 $selectStatement = $db->select('SELECT fieldname FROM tablename WHERE restriction = 5 AND restriction2 = 8');
 ```

-It is recommended to use query parameters for any query data, even if it is fixed, because it is secure no matter where the data came from (like user input) and the charset or type does not matter (string, integer, boolean).
+It is recommended to use query parameters for any query data, even if it is fixed, because it is secure no matter where the data came from (like user input) and the charset or type does not matter (string, integer, boolean), which means SQL injections are not possible.

 `fetchOne` and `fetchAll` can be used instead of the `select` function to directly retrieve exactly one row (`fetchOne`) or all rows (`fetchAll`) for a SELECT query, for example: